 Since 2015 Brendan has been one of the busiest TV writers in the UK and internationally, bringing experience as a writer, producer and director from feature films, as well as from books and journalism.

-Ongoing series projects include:
+Ongoing series development includes:

 A miniseries originally developed with CBC and NI Screen – the fictionalised story of The Great Escape from a brand new perspective of both the men and women whose lives became entwined in one of the greatest prison-breaks in history.
 Brendan also wrote the bestselling book Under the Wire (Random House), set in the POW camps of WWII Germany.